EpsilonSolutions/netscaler-command-reference/docs/rewrite/rewrite-param/rewrite-param.md

 ##unset rewrite param

-Resets the global undefAction to NOREWRITE..Refer to the set rewrite param command for meanings of the arguments.
+Resets the given Rewrite parameter(s)..Refer to the set rewrite param command for meanings of the arguments.

 ##Synopsys

-unset rewrite param -undefAction
+unset rewrite param [-undefAction] [-timeout]

 ##Example